Download pdf version

 Chap.
 12 Chapter 5 of Gandrud (2015)

-To further exemplify how a reproducible approach can be implemented in your research, the instructor provides here examples of publications and software produced by students that have attended this course (alphabetically sorted):
+To further illustrate how a reproducible approach can be applied to research, the instructor provides examples of publications and software produced by students who have taken this course (listed alphabetically):

 • Cole et al. (2022)EcoCountHelper: an R package and analytical pipeline for the analysis of ecological count data using GLMMs, and a case study of bats in Grand Teton National Park.